Jeremiah Daniel Baltimore

-Jeremiah Daniel Baltimore (April 15, 1852 – July 29, 1929) was an engineer and educator in Washington, DC.
+Jeremiah Daniel Baltimore (April 15, 1852 – July 29, 1929) was an engineer and educator in Washington, D.C.
 For many years, he was an engineer in the service of the United States Navy and served as chief engineer at the Freedmen's Hospital.
 He was also a teacher of mechanics, and was responsible for mechanical instruction in the African American schools in the city from 1890 to 1922.
 He was on the trial board of the Naval battleship USS Texas (1892) and was among the organizers and officers of the Potomac Hospital and Training School.
 In 1903 he was elected a member of the Franklin Institute of Philadelphia.
-In 1915 he was made member of the Royal Society for the Encouragement of Art, Manufactures, and Commerce of London.
+In 1915, he was made member of the Royal Society for the Encouragement of Art, Manufactures, and Commerce of London.

 Early life and education

 Jeremiah Daniel Baltimore was born in Washington DC on April 15, 1852 to Thomas and Hannah Baltimore.
 While Thomas was a Catholic, Jeremiah followed his mother and became a Methodist, being baptized at the Wesley Zion Church in 1866.
 He attended Enoch Ambush's school and then Washington, D.C. public schools.
 As a boy he liked to experiment with steam and told his mother that he wished to be an engineer.
 His mother said that this was impossible as she and her father would not be able to get him through school.

 His experiments continued and he made a steam boiler and attached it to an engine, but this failed.
 In spite of this, the pastor at his church, Reverend William P. Ryder placed it in an exhibition at the Wesley Zion Sunday School and then it was put on exhibition in the United States Treasury Department where officers and employers were impressed.
 This encouraged Baltimore to keep trying.
-Baltimore then used bricks and flower pots to hold molten metal, using a kitchen stove to melt brass, and using a file, old shears and an old knife for cutting, created a steam engine of the horizontal high pressure style with a tubular boiler.
+He then used bricks and flower pots to hold molten metal, using a kitchen stove to melt brass, and using a file, old shears and an old knife for cutting, created a steam engine of the horizontal high pressure style with a tubular boiler.
 The engine was brought to the patent office with the aid of Anthony Bowen, a Washington D.C.
 City Councilman.
 The device was widely discussed in the press, appearing the Iron Age of London and locally in the Sunday Chronicle.

-The boy then went to the White House and sent a copy of the article to the desk of President Ulysses S. Grant, who then invited Baltimore to his office.
+Young Jeremiah went to the White House and sent a copy of the article to the desk of President Ulysses S. Grant, who invited Baltimore to his office.
 Grant gave Baltimore a card to deliver to the Secretary of the Navy to ask that Baltimore be given work in the Navy Yard to learn and work on the machinery.